Leeds’ Free Advocacy and Information Service for Autistic Adults

 Autistic-led Groups

 We run autistic-led peer groups online and in person.
-These are run every month either at our Hub, on Zoom or Discord.
+These are run every month at our Autism Hub and on Zoom.

 Leeds Autism AIM News